Title

 Description

-The medal is numbered and contains the maker's mark MEDALLIC ART CO.
-NY.
+The medal is numbered and edge-marked MEDALLIC ART CO.
+N Y.

-Many thanks to the Yale University Art Gallery for permission to use the images of the bronze variant.
+Many thanks to the Yale University Art Gallery for permission to use their images of the bronze variant.

 Variant Details